User Guide

 For your selected region, for example, the municipality of Greater Shepparton, you can navigate between the following four views to explore the data for each year.

 2. Time-series.
-Toggle to the time-series view using the top right button.
+Toggle to the time-series view using button in the top left.
 Click on individual bars to see the Profile Home view for that year.
-Toggle between financial and calendar years using the CY/FY button.

 3. Sub-sector Breakdown.
 Hover over the profile donut and click on a wedge to view a more detailed breakdown of emissions by sub-sector.